Nov 22, 2024

 Cloud marketplaces have now matured into complete commercial and transactional engines for software sellers

-Suddenly, the marketplaces were no longer a simple prosthetic that made AWS commits more consumable.
-They became full-fledged solutions where AWS customers could find, buy, and deploy software in the same cloud environment they already used.
+AWS Marketplace today has become a full-fledged solution where AWS customers can find, buy, and deploy software in the same cloud environment they already use.

-By 2028, Canalys expects cloud marketplaces to drive $85 billion in software sales.
+By 2028, Omdia expects cloud marketplaces to drive $85 billion in software sales.

 How AWS thinks about value-creation and partnerships